Steadily moving semi-infinite fracture in plane poroelasticity: Boundary integral equations for steadily moving fractures

 \section{Boundary integral equations for steadily moving fractures}

-We now address the solution of a steadily propagating semi-infinite crack problem with different types of surface boundary conditions within the crack.
-Both tensile and shear cracks are considered.
+We now formulate the boundary integral equations for steadily propagating semi-infinite cracks under the hydraulic boundary conditions embedded in the fundamental solutions described in Section~\ref{sec:instantaneous_edge_dislocation}.
+Tensile and shear cracks are considered separately.
 The steadily moving crack is represented as a superposition of moving edge dislocations and fluid sources.
-Hence, the solutions for steadily moving loadings, presented in Section~\ref{sec:steadily_moving_loadings}, can be directly used to formulate the boundary integral equations that govern the distribution of tractions (normal and shear stresses) and pore fluid pressure on the fracture surfaces.
+Hence, the solutions for steadily moving loadings, presented in Section~\ref{sec:steadily_moving_loadings}, can be used to formulate the boundary integral equations that relate the fracture opening or slip and the fluid exchange rate to the distributions of traction, i.e., normal or shear stress, and pore fluid pressure on the fracture surfaces.

 We consider a semi-infinite crack propagating along the $X-$axis of the fixed coordinate system $(X, Y)$ in the negative direction at constant velocity $V$ (Fig.~\ref{fig:semi_inf_poroelastic}).
 We introduce a coordinate system $(x, y)$ moving together with a semi-infinite fracture.
 The fixed and moving coordinate systems are related to each other through the transformation: $x = X + Vt, ~ y = Y$.
 In the moving frame, the problem is stationary, and all fracture characteristics are functions of the distance from the moving tip $x$.
 These include the fracture opening profile $w(x)$ for the tensile fracture, the slip profile $d(x)$ for the shear fracture, and the fluid exchange rate profile $g(x)$, as well as the distributions on the fracture surfaces of the pore fluid pressure $p_f(x)$, the normal stress $\sigma_{yy}(x)$ for the tensile fracture, and the shear stress $\sigma_{xy}(x)$ for the shear fracture.